Zebiao1998/homepage/README.md

 #### Deployment

 Deploying your website to [GitHub Pages](https://pages.github.com/) is the most popular option.
-Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:
+Starting version [v0.3.5](https://github.com/Zebiao1998/homepage/releases/tag/v0.3.5), **homepage** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:

 **For personal and organization webpages:**